dimasneto7/dimasneto7/README.md

 <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"> Hello!
 Welcome to my profile!

 My name is Dimas Neto.
-I'm a Front-end Developer with knowledge in ReactJs, NodeJs and NodeJs.
+I'm a Front-end Developer with knowledge in ReactJs, NodeJs and React Native.
 And I also have a degree in Advertising.

 </a>